 Sprays can be self-applied or done professionally in a tanning salon.
 They take a bit longer to dry than a mousse, but promise full-body, even color with a quick application.
 Many experts say this type of application has the steepest learning curve, and several note that, for best results, having a friend spray it on is helpful.

 Tanning wipes, which are towelettes doused in tanning solution, are best for spot treatments (like sprucing up tan lines) but not full-body applications because of their tendency to cause streaking.
 They are popular for travel, though, thanks to their portability.

 We cannot discuss sunless tanners without mentioning the smell.
 All sunless-tanning products have a distinct odor associated with them, caused by DHA.
 DHA is a derivative of sugar that reacts with dead skin cells, permanently coloring the cells right at the surface of the skin.
-The tint will not wash or rub off but it begins to fade as dead skin cells slough off, approximately four to six days after application.
-However, some products can extend the life of a tan by keeping skin moisturized.